jmhaussaire/Wortschatz/README.md

 # Wortschatz
-This is an Android App developed to help me learn my own vocabulary
+This is an Android App developed to help me learn my own German vocabulary